1msirius/Nextfolio/README.md

 ## Configuration

-1. Update site details in `app/config.ts` for metadata, SEO, feeds, and Open Graph.
+1. Update site details in `app/config.ts` for metadata, SEO, feeds, social URLs, and Open Graph.
 2. Update your routes in `app/sitemap.ts` for SEO optimization.
-3. Update social links and copyright info in `app/components/footer.tsx`.
-4. Update your blog posts in the `/content` folder.
+3. Update your blog posts in the `/content` folder.

 For more information about configuration, follow the instructions in the [Getting Started](https://nextfolio-template.vercel.app/blog/getting-started#configuration) post.